yaserBK/equilibria_monfg/README.md

 }
 </pre>

+and acts as the tool for analysis for a Masters Thesis focussing on the mixed use of ESR and SER in MONFGs.

 ## Getting Started

 Experiments can be run from the `MONFG.py` file.
 There are  MONFGs available, having different equilibria properties under the SER optimisation criterion, using the specified non linear utility functions.

-The code-base can also be adjusted as needed to run single-objective normal form games such as chicken, battle of the sexes, the prisoners dilemma, etc.
+The code-base can also be slightly adjusted as needed to very easily run single-objective normal form games such as chicken, battle of the sexes, the prisoners dilemma, etc.

 ## License